hideaway94696/Caden_BlueStampPortfolio/index.md

 ![image](https://github.com/user-attachments/assets/fbe8d34a-06c9-424f-a469-a362e45388d8)

-Figure 3B: Graph displaying data values for 6 'proper' squats
+Figure 3B: Graph displaying data values for 6 'proper' squats.
+'PRY' represents 'Pitch, Roll, and Yaw', and is the Y-axis.
+Time represents the x-axis, and is measured in tenths of a second.

 ![image](https://github.com/user-attachments/assets/d4c6071c-d202-43de-8f02-92ae1495725d)